-Talia created Word-for-Sense to share her thoughts about translation, writing, books, nerdiness, and language, but also to share her life with the internet.
+Talia likes her feminism intersectional and her entertainment diverse, and she created Word-for-Sense to share her thoughts about translation, writing, books, nerdiness, and language.
+(And also to share her life with the internet, in true millennial fashion).
 On a related note, she thinks that talking about herself in the third person is disconcerting but is sticking to her established methods and doing it anyway.
-(Even though she wrote the home page in first person?)

-Whatever the case may be, in her free time, Talia enjoys reading, writing, and translating poetry & prose from Spanish to English.
+In her free time, Talia enjoys reading, writing, and translating poetry & prose from Spanish to English.
 The three things Talia will never say no to are a good cup of tea, a Harry Potter debate, or a linguistics meme.